-No arrests made in early morning shooting in Anadarko
+No arrests made in deadly shooting in Anadarko

-ANADARKO, Okla. – Authorities say no arrests have been made following the shooting of a man in Anadarko.
+ANADARKO, Okla. – Authorities say no arrests have been made following the shooting death of a man in Anadarko.

 Around 2:30 a.m. on Tuesday, dispatchers with the Anadarko Police Department received a call about a shooting in the 1500 block of American Street.

-When officers responded to the scene, they found a 32-year-old Native American man suffering from at least one gunshot wound.
+When officers responded to the scene, they found 32-year-old Duane Hugar, Jr. suffering from at least one gunshot wound.

 The victim was rushed to a nearby hospital before he was transferred to an Oklahoma City hospital.
+Several hours later, authorities learned that Hugar died from his injuries.

 At this point, investigators have spoken with several people but no arrests have been made.